Location: Northwestern Romania (County: Maramures)

 The Rodnei Mountains National Park, a natural reserve filled with a rich diversity of flora and fauna, has been awarded biosphere status by UNESCO.
 Here, chamois leap between rocks, eagles' cries ring out overhead and as the snows recede in the spring, crocus and other flowers cut swaths of dazzling colors across the landscape.

-Colorful, five-foot carved oak crosses, featuring portraits or scenes from the deceased’s life, are inscribed with witty epitaphs that capture essential elements – both the good and the imperfections – of the villagers who rest here.
+Colorful grave signs (carved in oak), featuring witty epitaphs that capture an essential element – qualities or imperfections – of the life of every villager who rests in the cemetery.
 Words and images were chosen by the sculptor as he saw fit at this unique cemetery located just 15 minutes outside of Sighetu Marmatiei.

 The crosses also feature geometric designs in symbolic colors: yellow for fertility (the subject had many children), red for passion, green for life, black for early death.
 The townsfolks' ancestors considered death as a beginning, not the end.
 Therefore, the background is always blue, the color of hope and freedom.